 Some of the principal treatments carried out by Mr Trevor Lawrence at Spire include:

 I also treat osteoarthritis and early arthritis of the knee joint.
-I carry out the following procedures; keyhole surgery of the knee, bone physiology and revision hip surgery (new techniques).
+I carry out the following procedures; keyhole surgery of the knee, bone physiology and revision hip surgery (with new techniques).

 After graduating from Edinburgh University Medical School in 1986, I trained at Wrightington Hospital in Wigan – where Sir John Charnley pioneered the first hip replacement.
 I also trained at the Princess Elizabeth Hospital in Exeter, where major advances in hip design and surgical technique were achieved.
 I also spent a year at the University of Virginia, Charlottesville, USA, as a surgical and research fellow.

 My expertise includes complex hip surgery in young patients with dysplasia (malformed hip joints) and patients are often referred to me when they develop problems with existing hip replacements, including infection, dislocation and pain.
 I use the latest techniques to rebuild damaged bone when hip replacements become loose.
 For younger patients not ready for hip replacement or resurfacing, keyhole surgery can be beneficial, since painful spurs and loose bodies can be removed and areas of damaged cartilage treated.

 I also specialise in early arthritis of the knee joint, which I treat using a Maioregen membrane – the latest technology for restoring bone and cartilage loss – and for advanced arthritis of the knee I use the patient specific Signature Knee Replacement System.
 This technique results in very low revision rates since it utilises computer aided planning to optimise alignment of the limb for each individual patient, thereby prolonging the lifespan of the knee replacement, improving function and aiding recovery.